CLSherrod/clsherrod.github.io/_pages/about.md

 ## My Daily Newsletter

-I share short, thoughtful notes each day about:
+If you enjoy this way of thinking, I share short, thoughtful notes each day — the same tone as this page, just quieter and more personal:
 - Living intentionally
 - Navigating modern life
 - Staying grounded